Carole Johnson (dancer): Early career

 Staying in NYC, Johnson continued dance studies in ballet and jazz dance, at the same time teaching at various schools in New York, including the Waltann School of Creative Arts in Brooklyn and at the Harlem YMCA.
 She also performed with a number of ballet companies, including Ballet Guild, Ballet Players and Ballet Concepts.

 In 1966 she joined the Eleo Pomare Dance Company.
 The company practised modern dance and focused on "the black experience through political expression", and Johnson became a principal dancer within the troupe.
 In December 1966, Johnson performed the work presented Gin.
 Woman.
 Distress. with Australian dancer Elizabeth Cameron Dalman at the Choreographic Workshop Series of the Association of Black Choreographers.
 She later said that "Pomare made me the dancer that I am today...
 I was very technical, which he liked, but he managed to pull all my emotion out".

-In 1968 (or earlier?) along with Eleo Pomare, Rod Rodgers, Gus Solomon and Pearl Reynolds, Johnson formed the Association of Black Choreographers.
-This was the predecessor to the Modern Organization for Dance Evolvement, known as MODE.
+During September 1966, along with Eleo Pomare, Rod Rodgers, Gus Solomon and Pearl Reynolds, Johnson established the Association of Black Choreographers, which was predecessor to the Modern Organization for Dance Evolvement [MODE].
 Its stated emphases were "to be of service to professionals in dance, and to be an educational and informational organisation for the general public and people in other professions interested in dance", and its 12 listed goals showed a focus on black dance.

-In 1970 Johnson founded and became the editor of The Feet (also styled THE FEET and The FEET), a magazine for black dancers which was published from 1970 to 1973 (23 issues) as a project of MOD, with its final anniversary edition published in June 1973.
+In 1970 Johnson founded and became the editor of The Feet (also styled THE FEET and The FEET), a magazine for black dancers which was published from 1970 to 1973 (23 issues) as a project of MODE, with its final anniversary edition published in June 1973.
 Bernadine Jennings, who worked under Johnson at the time and later established and ran Dance Giant Steps to promote professional dance artists and companies, was a contributor to the magazine.
 Contributors included Chuck Davis, Rod Rodgers, and Zita Allen (a founding contributor), and The Feet was later edited by Alicia Adams.

 In the final issue of The Feet, Johnson listed several accomplishments of MODE: a new dance service award (with the inaugural one given to Ismay Andrews, an early teacher of many later luminaries); a television panel discussion; a community dance series; and the First National Congress on Blacks in Dance, held at Indiana University Bloomington, from 26 June to 1 July 1973.

 In 1971, Johnson was awarded a fellowship by the New York State Council to travel to Senegal, Sierra Leone and Ghana to study traditional dance in those countries, and to study and teach at the University of Ghana.

 Johnson's work contributed to a definition of "Black dance"; she saw it as "first and foremost, movement that is not limited to any one particular technique, vocabulary or style".